Bartor/parkowa-nie/README.md

 - Poznań
 - Wrocław

-If you are aware of any other cities in Poland that support email reporting, please consider adding those by creating a pull request and editing file [city-email-addresses.dart](./lib/modules/core/common/show-image-preview.dart).
+If you are aware of any other cities in Poland that support email reporting, please consider adding those by creating a pull request and editing file [city-email-addresses.dart](./lib/modules/core/data/city-email-addresses.dart).

+This is a PoC solution and will probably be changed to json in assets + fetching it dynamically from web to check if an updated version is available.

 ## Requirements